If a trinomial

 or, vice versa

-This line comes from the assumption that our trinomial can be factored.
+(this line comes from the assumption that the trinomial

 The simple case